pyveci/racker/README.rst

 ``postroj`` is ...

-- A managed runtime harness for testing software packages and similar purposes, in different environments.
+- A runtime harness for testing software packages and similar purposes, in different environments.

 - A lightweight wrapper around ``systemd-nspawn`` to provide container environments with ``systemd``.